H3llKa1ser/B00t2R00t/Methodology/Cloud/Azure/Valid Credentials.md

 Application IDs to use: https://learn.microsoft.com/en-us/power-platform/admin/apps-to-allow

-1) Initiate the device code grant / flow.
+1) Initiate the device code grant/flow.
 In this example, we will request an access token for ARM

         Invoke-Sato -GrantType "device_code" -TenantID "TENANT_ID" -PredefinedScope MaARM